samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/18/26 - Saturday
-- pick up bike at 11
+- DONE ~~pick up bike at 11~~ bike is nice. rode it home. fun ride.
 - meet H for dinner

 ## 4/17/26 - Friday